kouui/spectra-old/readme.md

 1. GitHub repository name or URL : https://github.com/kouui/spectra
 2. Git branch, tag, or commit : master
-3. click `launch` and wait ~1 minute before the Docker image being built.
+3. click `launch` and wait ~ 2 minutes before the Docker image being built.
 4. move to ./notebooks/ folder, where notebook *.ipynb files are saved.
 5. if you want to reproduce my result, just run *.ipynb files over there.
 6. if you want to try your own *.ipynb file, just click `upload` to upload your file to the server.